The Securities Litigation Review: Malaysia

-The CMSA imposes onerous statutory liability on various parties, including the issuer, the bank or principal adviser, the reporting accountant and the lawyers involved in an offering of securities.
+The CMSA imposes onerous statutory liability on various parties including the issuer, the bank or principal adviser, the reporting accountant and the lawyers involved in an offering of securities.

-Under Section 248(1)(d) of the CMSA, a person who has suffered loss or damage resulting from a false or misleading statement in any disclosure document or prospectus may recover the amount of loss or damage from a person, other than the issuer, who was responsible for preparing the disclosure document or prospectus, or responsible for conducting the due diligence on the information or statement contained in the disclosure document or prospectus.
+Under Section 248(1)(d) of the CMSA, a person who has suffered loss or damage resulting from a false or misleading statement in any disclosure document or prospectus may recover the amount of loss or damage from a person other than the issuer, who was responsible for preparing the disclosure document or prospectus, or responsible for conducting the due diligence on the information or statement contained in the disclosure document or prospectus.
 This applies to the responsible person by whatever name called and may include the principal adviser or lead arranger.
 While there is a carveout in this provision for the issuer, there is a separate provision applicable to the issuer as well as various other specific parties.

 i Forms of action

 Under the CMSA, an aggrieved investor may seek his or her own remedies against an alleged wrongdoer for market misconduct.
-Sections 199, 201, 210, 248, 249 and 357 of the CMSA provide that persons who have suffered loss or damage by reason of market misconduct under securities laws may recover the amount of loss or damage by civil proceedings.
+Sections 199, 201, 210, 248, 249 and 357 of the CMSA provide that persons who have suffered loss or damage by reason of market misconduct under securities laws may recover the amount of loss or damage, by civil proceedings.
 These private remedies are available whether or not criminal prosecution has been instituted against the alleged wrongdoer for the offence committed.

 In addition to statutory civil liability under the CMSA, Malaysian law continues to recognise common law duties and claims.
 Depending on the relevant circumstances, claims for negligence or misrepresentation may be available to investors.
-This means that in cases where it is unclear that investors have recourse against the alleged wrongdoer under the CMSA (which if available, may be a more straightforward claim), recourse under the common law may still be available.
+This means that in cases where it is unclear that investors have recourse against the alleged wrongdoer under the CMSA (which if available, may be a more straightforward claim), recourse under the common law may still be available to investors.

 In relation to market misconduct in respect of offer documents, due diligence is a statutory defence available to statutory civil and criminal liability under the CMSA.
-Under Section 250 of the CMSA, it is a defence against claims from persons to recover for loss or damage resulting from a false or misleading statement in a disclosure document or prospectus under Section 248 of the CMSA if the person shows that he or she had made all enquiries as were reasonable in the circumstances, and after making such enquiries the person had reasonable grounds to believe and did believe until the time of making the statement or provision of information that the statement or information was true and not misleading, or there was no material omission.
+Under Section 250 of the CMSA, it is a defence against claims from persons to recover for loss or damage resulting from a false or misleading statement in a disclosure document or prospectus under Section 248 of the CMSA, if the person shows that he or she had made all enquiries as were reasonable in the circumstances and after making such enquiries, the person had reasonable grounds to believe and did believe until the time of making the statement or provision of information that the statement or information was true and not misleading, or there was no material omission.

 In relation to market misconduct in respect of listed securities, statutory defences that are available under the CMSA include the Chinese wall defence.